 The writer is the founder of The Startup Advisor

-Derrick is a writer, researcher and tech enthusiast with a passion for economics and how things work.
-He likes to remind others that they are all made of star stuff.
+Artista is a writer, researcher and tech enthusiast with a passion for economics and how things work.
+He likes to remind others that they are all made of star stuff!!